 Choose the best

-Dark chocolate with a high cocoa-solids ratio gives the richest and most gratifying results.
+Dark chocolate with a high cocoa-solids ratio gives rich and luxurious results.
 Milk chocolate and white chocolate versions will be correspondingly blander and sweeter.
-Alternating either of the latter with dark chocolate ganache, or with one another, opens up endless possibilities . . .
+Alternating either of the latter with dark chocolate ganache, or with one another, opens up endless possibilities...

-For soft icing or a glaze, use one part by weight of dark chocolate to two of double cream.
+For soft icing or a glaze, use one part (by weight) dark chocolate to two of double cream.
+Using two parts chocolate to three parts double cream will give you a softer set icing with a smoother texture.

-For chocolate truffles, use two parts by weight (more or less according to preference) of chocolate to one of double cream.
-8oz/250g chocolate to 1/2pint/300mls double cream gives an excellent texture.
-Shaping them like rugged black truffles straight from the soil is easier for the inexperienced.
+For chocolate truffles, use two parts (by weight – more or less according to preference) chocolate to one part double cream.
+250g chocolate to 300ml double cream gives an excellent texture.
+Shaping them like rugged black truffles straight from the soil is easier for the inexperienced, rather than rolling them.

 For a cake filling or rich, thick icing, use equal weights of chocolate and double cream.